 Maine has the highest percentage of white residents of any state in the country: 94.1 percent.
-Yet starting on Friday, May 29, there has been one or more Black Lives Matter protest in Maine every day.
-The largest ranged from 3,000 to 5,000 in Portland to 1500 in Augusta to 1000 in Lewiston-Auburn, but hundreds have turned out in towns like Brunswick, Sanford, Waterville, South Portland, Norway, and Bangor, to name a few.
+Yet starting on Friday, May 29, there has been one or more Black Lives Matter protests in Maine every day.
+The largest ranged from 3,000 to 5,000 in Portland to 1,500 in Augusta to 1,000 in Lewiston-Auburn, but hundreds have turned out in towns like Brunswick, Sanford, Waterville, South Portland, Norway, and Bangor, to name a few.
 And when Trump visited the small town of Guildford located almost in the exact center of rural Maine, hundreds turned out to protest last Friday.
-I would estimate that 1 percent of the state’s overall population, and perhaps 5 percent of those between the ages of 15 to 25, have joined in.
+I would estimate that one percent of the state’s overall population, and perhaps five percent of those between the ages of 15 to 25 have joined in.

 Protesters have blocked traffic, held mass die-ins for 8 minutes and 46 seconds (the time it took for the police to murder George Floyd), surrounded police stations, besieged city halls, and marched for hours on end without permits.

 In Portland, the state’s largest city with a population of 67,000 (150,000 in the immediate vicinity), 500, then 1,000, then 3,000 people turned out day after day to rebuild a makeshift memorial to victims of racist violence on the steps of the police station.
-Each day the cops trashed the memorial, each day it was rebuilt.
-Monday night, June 1, cops used clubs to shove multi-racial lines of high school students, linked arm-in-arm, who surrounded several police cars.
-Later in the night, the police attacked them with pepper spray but the young people held their ground, even after a tractor trailer truck drove through the protest, narrowly averting disaster.
-The police later arrested the driver, but did nothing to stop him as he drove through the crowd (literally) in front of the police station.
-The next day when we returned to rebuild the memorial, the police stationed snipers on the roofs, they kept a rifle trained on people speaking to the protest for hours at multiple locations.
+Each day, the cops trashed the memorial; each day, it was rebuilt.
+Monday night, June 1, cops used clubs to shove multiracial lines of high school students, linked arm-in-arm, who surrounded several police cars.
+Later in the night, the police attacked them with pepper spray, but the young people held their ground, even after a tractor trailer truck drove through the protest, narrowly averting disaster.
+The police later arrested the driver but did nothing to stop him as he drove through the crowd (literally) in front of the police station.
+The next day when we returned to rebuild the memorial, and the police stationed snipers on the roofs, they kept a rifle trained on people speaking to the protest for hours at multiple locations.

 Politically, the protests stand out for their militancy and raw anger.
-Among the youngest generation of marchers, there is near universal support to de-fund the police and a visceral hatred of the cops as well as the politicians (almost all the bigger towns in Maine are run by Democrats) who stand behind them and their bloated budgets, even as schools, health care, and social services are suffering cuts.
-When Portland’s official Black Lives Matter chapter held an 8-hour march and rally on Friday, June 5, five thousand people attended and cheered when the organizers demanded the resignation of Jon Jennings, Portland’s city manager.
+Among the youngest generation of marchers, there is near-universal support to defund the police and a visceral hatred of the cops as well as the politicians (almost all the bigger towns in Maine are run by Democrats) who stand behind them and their bloated budgets, even as schools, healthcare, and social services are suffering cuts.
+When Portland’s official Black Lives Matter chapter held an eight-hour march and rally on Friday, June 5, 5,000 people attended and cheered at the organizers’ demand for the resignation of Jon Jennings, Portland’s city manager.
 Jennings earns twice as much as the elected mayor and is the architect of austerity budgets and the $17 million per year gobbled up by the police.